Pterois volitans and P. miles

 As of 2010, the Florida Keys National Marine Sanctuary has given out licenses to divers to kill the species inside the property.
 Reef Environmental Education Foundation (REEF) hosts a series of “Lionfish Derbies” offering prize money largest, smallest, and highest number caught; and publishes the Lionfish Cookbook, aimed at introducing chefs to what NOAA calls a “delicious, delicately flavored fish” similar in taste to snapper and texture to grouper.
 Lionfish have venomous fin spines––an uncommon feature on East coast species–-making them top predators and a danger to fishermen and divers.
 (And more expensive than many other fish on the menu, someone has to remove those venomous spines.)

 Wary of eating a venomous fish?
 Once the spines are removed, it can be prepared as any other fish–you can fry it or serve it as ceviche.
 You can grill it.
 You can jerk it.
-They’re a delicacy in Asia.
-Try some yourself!
+The Cuban government promoted harvesting lionfish in 2011–and when we visited in 2014, we saw only one pez león over five days of snorkeling on the reefs.
+Although the invaders persist in deeper waters, the fishing pressure appears to be working.

 Paul Greenberg reports from the field for Food and Wine here.